Compare Refinance Rates Today

 Recast your mortgage

-A mortgage recast lowers your monthly mortgage payments.
-You pay a lump sum of cash to your lender, which is applied to your outstanding principal balance.
-Your lender then recalculates your monthly payments based on the reduced balance amount.
+A mortgage recast is when you make a large, lump-sum payment toward your mortgage’s outstanding principal balance.
+Your lender then recalculates your monthly payments based on that reduced balance, which means that the payment amount drops.
 Your loan repayment term and interest rate won’t change, however.

-You may need a minimum lump sum amount of $5,000 to $10,000, and also might have to pay a recasting fee.
+You may need a minimum lump-sum amount of $5,000 to $10,000, as well as potentially have to pay a recasting fee.
 Check with your lender for specific requirements.

-If you used a conventional loan to buy your home and put down less than 20%, chances are you have private mortgage insurance (PMI) — this increases your monthly mortgage payment amount.
-Once you’ve built 20% equity in your home, request that your lender remove PMI from your loan, which would lower your monthly payment amount.
+If you used a conventional loan to buy your home and put down less than 20%, chances are you have private mortgage insurance (PMI), which adds a significant cost to your monthly mortgage payment amount.
+Once you’ve built 20% equity in your home, you can cancel your PMI, which will bring down your monthly payment amount.

-Things are a bit more complicated if you have an FHA loan, as FHA mortgage insurance premiums are harder to drop.
-To get rid of FHA mortgage insurance, you’ll need to put down at least 10% at closing and wait 11 years.
-Otherwise, the only way to drop the insurance is by refinancing into a conventional mortgage — after you have at least 20% equity.
+Things are a bit more complicated if you have an FHA loan, since FHA mortgage insurance premiums are harder to drop.
+If you put down at least 10% when you closed on your FHA loan, you can get rid of your FHA mortgage insurance after 11 years.
+Otherwise, the only way to drop the insurance is by refinancing into a different loan.
+If you refinance into a conventional mortgage, just make sure it’s after you have at least 20% equity, so you avoid getting stuck with PMI premiums.

 Make biweekly payments

-It’s more of a long game, but splitting your mortgage payments in half and making biweekly payments can save you money and eventually shorten your loan term.
+It’s more of a long game, but making biweekly payments can save you money and eventually shorten your loan term.
+It’s also a way of reducing your payment amount, since you’re essentially always making half-payments instead of having to pay the full amount in one go.

-Over the course of a year, you’d make 26 biweekly payments, which works out to 13 full payments.
-If you start biweekly payments when you first borrow your mortgage and continue them throughout your loan term, you’d end up shaving off more than four years from your repayment period.
+Using this strategy, you’d make 26 biweekly payments over the course of a year, which works out to 13 full payments (instead of the usual 12).
+If you start biweekly payments when you first borrow your mortgage and continue them throughout your loan term, you’d end up shaving off more than five years from your repayment period.
+You’d also save tens of thousands of dollars in interest charges.

 Today's Refinance Rates